sukanta255/ordinary-summer-5089/README.md

 ### Navbar

 Navigation Bar is the topmost layer or bar of our website.
-In this bar, you find the various types of the menus like Brands, Sale, Makeup, HairCare, Login, Register, Add to Cart Page etc.
+In this bar, you find the various types of the menus like Men,Women,Brands, Search,Wishlist, Login, Register, Add to Cart Page etc.

 ![Screenshot (333)](https://user-images.githubusercontent.com/107980582/221492064-d42d6459-14bc-4091-bda2-e03099b8ee7b.png)